christianmbonet/documentationREADME/README.md

 DELETE a single transaction.

-To delete a single transaction, send a delete request with using the following key/value pairs in the body of the request:
+To DELETE a single transaction, send a delete request using the following key-value pair in the body of the request:
 ```
 {
         "id": number